piergiuseppe51/FLC_PROJECT/README.md

 ---

+## 📂 Semantic Analysis and Testing

+Regarding the symbol table and semantic analysis, the repository contains two versions:

+* **`semantic.py`**: This is the **main and updated file**.
+It should be used for the standard execution of the project.
+* **`semantic_static.py`**: This is the **legacy version**.
+It is kept in the repository solely for benchmarking and comparison purposes.

+### Comparison Tool
+We have provided a utility script to verify consistency between the two versions:

+* **`tester_symbol_table.py`**: This script allows you to view the final status of the symbol table for the specific version of semantic that you have set.
+You can compare the two final statuses by running the test one at a time.

+---

 ## 🌐 Virtual Environment (Recommended)

 Before installing the dependencies, it is highly recommended to create a virtual environment to keep the project libraries isolated from your global Python system.